Lip Filler In Bournemouth

 One thing that might be helpful to us:

 If you have a photo of someone who has the lips that you want, this would help us a lot, as we then will have a good idea of how much filler to use.

-You should ideally be in good health, and also not be a smoker, before getting a lip filler injection.
-In the event you have questions about this, we ask you to please speak to us before the treatment.
+You should ideally be in good health, and also not be a smoker, before getting a lip filler.
+In the event you have concerns about this, we ask you to please speak to us before the treatment.

-Should you have an oral herpes outbreak or any other active infection on your lips or in your mouth, we advise that you wait until the infection has gone.
+Should you have an oral herpes outbreak or any other active infection on your lips or in your mouth, we advise that you wait until the infection is gone.

 Also, in the event you struggle with diabetes, lupus or blood-clotting problems, it may not be recommendable to get a lip filler.
 Please speak to us about this.

-In addition, before your treatment please tell us about any medications you are using.
+In addition, please tell us about any medications you are using before the treatment.

 Lastly, if you are currently breastfeeding or pregnant, we advise that you wait with the treatment.